 The NASB reads, “by Him all things were created,” but later adds that “all things have been created through Him.”
 This means that God is the Creator, but God created through His Son.
 This is made clear by other translations:

 “Through him God created everything in heaven and on earth” (Good News Translation).

-The letter refers to “Christ’s afflictions” (1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe internal suffering.
-All evil forces gathered their focus on Him in an effort to make Him commit even a single sin.
+The letter refers to “Christ’s afflictions” (Col 1:24), which reminds of Gethsemane, where “His sweat became like drops of blood” (Luke 22:44), indicating His severe internal suffering.
+All evil forces gathered their focus on Him in an effort to make Him act in His own interest.
 But apart from these “afflictions,” this letter does not mention anything which Jesus do or did.
 The Father did everything.
 This principle, namely that God is the active Force, as opposed to Jesus, is consistent with what Jesus said, as recorded in John:

 “My food is to do the will of him who sent me and to accomplish his work” (John 4:34).